Nandish47/webdriverio-project/README.md

 Allure Test Report will be generated and launched in default browser

 ## Parallel Test Execution
-Just add a new instanc of browser in wdio.conf.js file.
+Just add a new instance of browser in wdio.conf.js file.
 Based on maximum browser instances defined, features will be executed in parallel.
 Conoslidated report of parallel execution is also handled